-With the addition of integrated farming in the UK in 2019 we have identified seasonal workers are a high risk category.
-Through ESC International and Sedex team members have undergone training in Worker Accommodation and increased awareness of modern slavery, with promotion of GLAA / Stronger Together materials and all supervisors and managers undergoing training we are minimizing these risks.
+We have identified seasonal workers at our Farm are a high risk category.
+Through ESC International and Sedex team members have undergone training in Worker Accommodation and increased awareness of modern slavery, with promotion of GLAA / Stronger Together materials and all supervisors and managers have undergone training to reduce these risks.
+At induction of all employees modern slavery is covered and discussed.